Oxidized is a network device configuration backup tool. It's a RANCID replacement!

 - Automatically adds/removes threads to meet configured retrieval interval

-- Restful API to move node immediately to head-of-queue (GET/POST /node/next/[NODE])
+- Restful API to a move node immediately to head-of-queue (GET/POST /node/next/[NODE])

-- Syslog udp+file example to catch config change event (ios/junos) and trigger config fetch
+- Syslog udp+file example to catch config change events (IOS/JunOS) and trigger a config fetch

-- Will signal ios/junos user who made change, which output modules can use (via POST)
+- Will signal which IOS/JunOS user made the change, can then be used by output modules (via POST)

-- The git output module uses this info - 'git blame' will for each line show who made the change and when
+gitoutput module uses this info - 'git blame' will show who changed each line, and when

 - Restful API to reload list of nodes (GET /reload)

 - Restful API to fetch configurations (/node/fetch/[NODE] or /node/fetch/group/[NODE])

 - Restful API to show list of nodes (GET /nodes)

 - Restful API to show list of version for a node (/node/version[NODE]) and diffs

 Check out the Oxidized TREX 2014 presentation video on YouTube!

 :warning: Maintainer Wanted! :warning:

 Is your company using Oxidized and has Ruby developers on staff?
 I'd love help from an extra maintainer!